Trusted medical advice from the

 Living with leukemia

-With treatment, leukemia can go into remission.
-How well you do after treatment depends on many things.
-This includes how early the cancer was diagnosed.
-Left untreated or undetected, cancer can spread to other parts of the body.
-This could cause serious health problems or be fatal.
-It is important to get treatment as soon as possible.
+With proper treatment, leukemia can go into remission.
+However, how well you respond to treatment depends on several factors—including how early the cancer was diagnosed.
+On the other hand, if the cancer is left untreated or goes undetected, it can spread to other parts of the body.
+This could lead to serious health problems or even become life-threatening.
+That’s why it’s important to begin treatment as soon as possible.

-Even after your cancer is gone, you are at higher risk of cancer returning.
-You will need to get regular follow-up care and check-ups for years after your treatment.
+Even after the cancer is gone, it’s important to know that you’re at a higher risk of it returning.
+For this reason, you’ll need regular follow-up care and checkups for years after treatment to monitor your health and catch any changes early.

 Questions to ask your doctor